Dear John Carroll Community,

 - We are working to produce a “FAQ” document for faculty and staff to address questions and concerns that may be raised by current events.
 If you have a question you’d like to be considered for inclusion in the FAQ, please note it in our online suggestion box.

 - We have collaborated with Alumni Affairs to produce some materials on racial equity for the June 2020 Onward Alumni newsletter.

 - We have collaborated with the Working Parents and Guardians Employee Resource Group to disseminate resources for parents about talking with children about racial justice.
 These are also included in our Racial Equity Resource Guide.

-- We are grateful for the leadership of our colleagues in Campus Ministry for gathering us in a communal prayer for racial justice this summer and fall, and to our partners at the Ignatian Solidarity Network for continuing to provide opportunities for us to engage in prayer and reflection on racial justice.
+- We are grateful for the leadership of our colleagues in Campus Ministry for gathering us in communal prayers for racial justice this summer and fall, and to our partners at the Ignatian Solidarity Network for continuing to provide opportunities for us to engage in prayer and reflection on racial justice.

-- Well-attended programs offering opportunities for dialogue and reflection have been convened across campus in recent weeks by departments such as the Center for Student Diversity and Inclusion, Campus Ministry, and the Department of Athletics.
+- Programs offering opportunities for dialogue and reflection have been convened across campus by departments such as the Center for Student Diversity and Inclusion, Campus Ministry, and the Department of Athletics.

-- We are collaborating with the Office of University Mission and Identity to produce an Examen for Racial Justice during the fall semester.
+- We will collaborate with the Office of University Mission and Identity to produce an Examen for Racial Justice during the fall semester.
 During this Examen, our community will engage in a reflective process, drawing upon our Ignatian spiritual heritage, to help us to identify individual and systemic attitudes, beliefs, and structures that perpetuate patterns of white privilege, racism, and anti-Blackness within JCU.

 - We are holding one-on-one and department/division-level coaching and listening sessions to help start dialogues on racial justice in these areas.
 Email email@example.com to request help planning a session for your area, or put a request in our online suggestion box.